The Monarchy in Canada

 Following her father’s death, Elizabeth (b.
 1926) became the first British monarch to be specifically proclaimed “Queen of Canada.”
 Her reign saw the final dissolution of the British Empire into the Commonwealth, which she has worked hard to keep relevant.
 Fond of royal visits, she has toured Canada an impressive 22 times and has participated in several historic Canadian ceremonies.

 Charming Prince William (b.
 1982), the eldest son of Prince Charles and his late first wife, remains the great hope for the future of the monarchy.
-Well-known for his quiet, unpretentious nature and beautiful young wife, Kate Middleon (b.
+Well-known for his quiet, unpretentious nature and glamorous wife, Kate Middleton (b.
 1982), William remains far more popular than his father — meaning there is heavy pressure to skip a generation and let him become king when his grandmother dies.

-Little George, the first child of Prince William, was born in 2013 amid much hoopla.
+Little George, the first child of Prince William and Princess Kate, was born in 2013 amid much hoopla.
 He is now third in line to the throne, after his father and grandfather, though he’ll probably be waiting a while.

-The Queen is very rarely in Canada for obvious reasons, but there are still a lot of papers and things for her to sign, even if they are just formalities declaring “I agree with what the politicians say.”
-In acknowledgement that the real monarch can’t be counted on to perform these functions, the Canadian government has always employed an officer known as the Governor General of Canada who basically performs the duties of “acting monarch” in Canada.
-The governor general is authorized to ceremonially sign and approve things on behalf of the Queen, and in doing so ensures that the entire “monarchy system” continues to function properly, even in the absence of an actual monarch on Canadian soil.
+Preoccupied with her British duties, the Queen is only rarely in Canada.
+Yet her many constitutional obligations to Canada means there are still a lot of papers for her to sign and approvals to give, even if they’re just formalities.
+In acknowledgement that the real monarch can’t be relied upon to perform these functions, the Canadian government employs an officer known as the Governor General of Canada who performs the duties of “acting monarch” inside Canada’s borders.
+The governor general is authorized to ceremonially sign and approve things on behalf of the Queen, and in doing so ensures that Canada’s constitutional monarchy system continues to function properly, even in the absence of an actual monarch on Canadian soil.